georghildebrand/singularity_overview/README.md

 You can build powerful pipelines with only one container!!1!

-## Using the image definition file to automate builds
+## Automating builds via image.def files:

 Ok, now its time to read the docs about definition files which you can find [here](http://singularity.lbl.gov/bootstrap-image)..